jphoke/tlsscanner/README.md

 - [Vulnerability Detection](docs/VULNERABILITIES.md) - How vulnerabilities are detected
 - [Contributing](docs/CONTRIBUTING.md) - Help improve the scanner

+## Acknowledgements

+This project uses the following open source libraries:

+- [zcrypto](https://github.com/zmap/zcrypto) - A research-focused fork of Go's crypto libraries that enables scanning of legacy and non-compliant TLS configurations.
+Licensed under Apache 2.0.
+- [ZMap Project](https://zmap.io/) - The team behind zcrypto and other excellent security research tools.

+Special thanks to the security research community for their work in identifying and documenting TLS vulnerabilities.

+## Other Thanks
+- [Anthropic](https://github.com/anthropics) - Seriously though - [Claude Code](https://github.com/anthropics/claude-code) is a game changer

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.

+This project includes third-party libraries.
+See [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES) for details.